Ewan-D/beginnersBase11ty/README.md

 ### Plugins

 * eleventyNavigation
-* luxon (format dates etc) I havent included this with the dependency's as it comes with 11ty.
+* luxon (format dates etc) I haven't included this with the dependency's as it comes with 11ty.
 No matter!
 I would have struggled a whole bunch more to figure this out if it wasn't for spotting it in the 11ty base blog devDependancys (which might explain why it is there).